Ghost Rider (Danny Ketch): Powers and abilities

 When empowered, Ketch's motorcycle undergoes a more radical transformation.
 It changes from a conventional looking motorcycle to one that appears powerful and high-tech.
 Along with flaming wheels, the bike includes a shield-like battering ram on the front.
-Ghost Rider also created two other bikes that he could utilize in the same manner as the one he normally rode, one out of necessity when Blackheart stole the original in a crossover graphic novel that brought together Ghost Rider, Wolverine, and the Punisher, and again in the regular series as a spare in case something made him unable to get to his regular cycle.
-The latter would wind up in the hands of Johnny Blaze.
+The motorcycle can travel faster than a conventional motorcycle and riding straight up vertical surfaces, across water, and through the air.